ACHP/AndroidVideoTrimmer/README.md

 AndroidVideoTrimmer is a customizable UI component you can use in your application to trim a video.
 For now, this project do not contains the video trimmer itself (like ffmpeg).
-You are free to use whatever solution you want to cut/trim your video
+You are free to use whatever solution you want to cut/trim your video ⚠️ Keep in mind that this project is still in progress

 ### Demo
 <img src="https://i.imgur.com/HGbk5Qb.gif" alt="demo" width="200px"/>